AbanteAI/mentat/mentat/sampler/README.md

 Notes:
 - All diffs and code changes follow standard git-diff format (`diff --git a/new_filename...`)
 - Samples should link to a permanent commit.
 Mentat has a config variable `sample_merge_base_target` (e.g. 'master').
 If this value is None (default), merge_base is set to the latest commit on HEAD, otherwise it's set to the merge-base of HEAD and `..target`.
-- `message_history` can include user or  If any assistant messages include edits, they should be converted to git-diff format.
+- `message_history` can include user or assistant messages.
+If any assistant messages include edits, they should be converted to git-diff format.
 It can include messages with mistakes, where the sample task is to find and/or correct it.
+NOTE: git diffs may not correspond to an actual git record, as they are a "hypothetical edit" and may not have SHA-1's.
+See mentat.parsers.git_parser for more details.

 ## Evaluate Samples
 The evaluation procedure, in abstract, is: